smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 "Charming fellow," Sisyphus observed, rolling his shoulders to work out the perpetual knots.

-"He's executed three architects before us," Daedalus said casually as discussing the weather.
+"He's executed three architects before us," Daedalus said with forced casualness.
 "Minos values results over lives."

 He reached for his wine cup as the first light of dawn crept through the eastern window, lifting it with desperate hands in what seemed like ritual.
 The wine was sour, but he drank deeply anyway, as if the bitterness helped him remember something he'd rather forget.